billjuv/EC_PWM_FanControlBoards/README.md

 I’ve included Gerber files for three board variations (see README in Gerber folder):

-- Left: ‘USB-C_Breakout_x_2.54’ (Gerber is modified for offset transistor lead footprint).
+- Left: ‘USB-C_Breakout_x_2.54’ (Gerber is modified for offset transistor lead footprint - not as shown).
 - Center: ‘2.54x2_Breadboard’ (board is short enough for jumpers on both ends).
 - Right: ‘JST-PH_x_2.54’ (for use with ‘xiwai’ 4-pin cabinet mount cable (link below)).